hoardinghopes/embodying-buber/src/posts/post-21.md

 description: "Hello?"
 tags: [awareness, inwards, writing, encounter, interludes]
 epistemic:
   status: 5.
 Done.
-After all, it's a momentary snapshot.
-No explication required.
   effort: 3.
-Inadvertent writing is sometimes fun, but I did sit in my room.
-Alone.
-For quite some time.
-draft: true
+The exercise writes itself.
 ---

 ### <abbr title="Too long; didn't read">tl;dr</abbr>

-Learn to speak from the whole of you by listening to each part in turn.
+Learn to speak from the whole of you by talking to each part in turn.

 ---